On this page:

 Reporting Hate Crime

 Hate Crime is a hatred or fear shown towards someone due to one or more of their characteristics.
-Through the Open Out scheme you can report any sort of hate crime to the police.
-Contact the Student Advisor [email@example.com] or the Welfare and Rights Officer [firstname.lastname@example.org] for more details.
+You can report any sort of hate crime to the police.

 Victim Support provide a confidential phoneline for support and information on any crime.
 Tel: 08 08 16 89 111 (Monday - Friday 8:00pm - 8:00am; Saturday 5:00pm - Monday 8:00am)